Naman2003-gupta/NovaMart/README.md

 ---

-Thank you for exploring **Fusion Electronics - a MERN Stack E-commerce Application**!
+Thank you for exploring **NovaMart - a MERN Stack E-commerce Application**!
 If you have any questions or feedback, feel free to reach out or open an issue.

 **Happy coding! 🚀**